JBenda/inkcpp/CONTRIBUTING.md

 * Shared code lives in the `ink` namespace
 * Any non-user facing code should live in the corresponding `internal` namespace.
 ** For example, the `restorable_array` class is never exposed outside the library, and thus lives in `ink::runtime::internal`

+## Folder Structure

+* Runtime code goes in the inkcpp folder
+* Compiler code goes in the inkcpp_compiler folder
+* Code for the inkcpp_cl executable goes in inkcpp_cl
+* User facing headers should go in the corresponding `include` directory in the parent folder
+* Shared headers live in `shared`, either in the `public` or `private` folder.
+Private is for headers that will only be used internally.
+Public is for user-facing headers.

 ## Unit Tests